-Whenever I make a ham (usually in my Instant Pot) I love having some left over so I can making a big bowl of ham salad.
+Whenever I make a ham (usually in my Instant Pot) I love having some left over so I can make a big bowl of ham salad.

-It’s great to have in the fridge – it just makes me feel good knowing it’s in there for my gang when they get hungry.
-They can make sandwiches in nothing flat, and for those of use who are trying low-carb eating, Ham Salad is delicious wrapped in a lettuce leaf.
+Ham salad is great to have in the fridge – it just makes me feel good knowing it’s in there for my gang when they get hungry.
+They can make sandwiches in nothing flat, and for those of us who are trying to eat low-carb, ham salad is delicious wrapped in a lettuce leaf.

-Recipe Tips for Making Tasty Ham Salad – It’s So Easy To Do
+Recipe Tips for Making Tasty Ham Salad – It’s So Easy!

 - What if I don’t own a food processor?
 No worries.
 Just pull out your cutting board and your chef’s knife and get to mincing.
 It takes a bit longer, but it’s totally worth the effort.
 Or, if you have a food grinder, like my Grandma Lucille did, that works even better!

 - This recipe calls for pure maple syrup.
 Is that the same thing as pancake syrup?
 Great question, and no it’s not.
 Pure maple syrup is a concentrated (pure) form of syrup that’s actually sap from a maple tree, much unlike pancake syrup that is highly processed.
 I try to keep pure maple syrup on hand at all times for using in my recipes as a sweetener – love the flavor!